-- 4.1 The term of this Contract will commence on September 15, 2026, through September 14, 2027, after execution by the Director of DCFS or his designee, unless sooner terminated or extended, in whole or in part, as provided in this Contract. - 4.2 The County will have the sole option to extend this Contract term for up to four additional one (1) year extensions, for a maximum total Contract term of five (5) years.
-Each such extension option may be exercised at the sole discretion of the Board or Director or their designee as authorized by the Board. - 4.3 The County maintains a database that track/monitor Contractor performance history.
-Information entered into the database may be used for a variety of purposes, including determining whether the County will exercise a contract term extension option. - 4.4 The Contractor must notify Department when this Contract is within six (6) months of the expiration of the term as provided for hereinabove.
-Upon occurrence of this event, the Contractor must send written notification to Department at the address herein provided in Exhibit D, County's Administration. - 4.5 County will issue a written start work notice to Contractor indicating when services under this Contract can begin.
+- 4.1 The term of this Contract will commence on May 1, 2026 through April 30, 2027 after County's Board approval and execution by the Director of DCFS or his designee or, whichever is later, unless sooner terminated or extended, in whole or in part, as provided in this Contract. - 4.2 The County will have the sole option to extend this Contract term for up to two additional one year periods, for a maximum total Contract term of three years.
+Each such extension option may be exercised at the sole discretion of the Board or Director or their designee as authorized by the Board.

+The County maintains a database that track/monitor Contractor performance history.
+Information entered into the database may be used for a variety of purposes, including determining whether the County will exercise a contract term extension option.

+- 4.3 The Contractor must notify Department when this Contract is within six months of the expiration of the term as provided for hereinabove.
+Upon occurrence of this event, the Contractor must send written notification to Department at the address herein provided in Exhibit D (County's Administration). - 4.4 County will issue a written start work notice to Contractor indicating when services under this Contract can begin.
 Contractor will not begin any services under this Contract without such written start work notice from the County.
-County has the right to issue a written stop work order whenever the County deems that it is in its best interest to do so, and Contractor will stop work immediately upon receipt of such written stop work notice.
+County has the right to issue a written stop work order whenever the County deems that it is in its best interest to do so, and Contractor will stop work immediately upon receipt of such written stop work notice. - 4.5 The Contractor must notify Department when this Contract is within six months of the expiration of the term as provided for hereinabove.
+Upon occurrence of this event, the Contractor must send written notification to Department at the address herein provided in Exhibit D (County's Administration).

-5.0 CONTRACT AMOUNT
+5.0 CONTRACT SUM

-5.1 Total Contract Amount
+5.1 Total Contract Sum